metablaster/WindowsFirewallRuleset/README.md

-1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Clone or download" button and downlaod zip file.
+1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Clone or download" button and download zip file.

 2. Second method is good if you want to do it in powershell console without visiting this site, you will need git (link above), github account and